Return to the BUILD

 The Spinal Cord should be tightened by hand, but if you find it difficult to twist, you can use an 8 mm wrench on the end.
 Do not over-tighten!

 Boy, this T-800 is getting big and heavy!
 Before long, he is going to outgrow my cutting mat.
 What is interesting about this issue is that we have attached every part we have received so far.
 I have no extra parts in storage at the moment.
 I would store this entire endoskeleton assembly someplace safe as we will not need it again until Issue 50.
-Regarding the materials, the Spinal Cord is metal (it reminds me of a flexible microphone stand) and the Vertebrae are all plastic.

 Issue 43 – Pelvic Frames (Right), Pelvic Plates